For many people, 2020 has been one of the most difficult years in recent history.

 The first and most important step is this – hire people who can work remotely in an effective way.
 Theoretically, of course, anyone who works exclusively through a computer, and who has an internet connection at home, can work remotely.
 This constitutes a significant proportion of the workforce, and statistics show that an estimated 31% of workers have now switched to working from home.

 In reality, and as we pointed out in our tips from experts on remote working, some people are better suited to remote work than others.
 As a manager, look for employees with a proven history of working independently, or at least showing initiative in their work.
+Choose people who can manage their schedules and plan out their work with little to no need for supervision.
 It can even be worth giving them a small task to do, such as:

 - Setting up the Zoom meeting on which you will interview them,